alfonzjanfrithz/k6demo/README.md

 # k6demo

+This is to showcase how grafana and k6 works together.
+The cloud is much better, but grafana helps a little bit to visualize the test result.

 ## Prepare the test
 The following command will spin up influxdb and grafana.
 Grafana will be available in localhost:3000